- High Point

 Charlotte is the largest city in North Carolina by population.
 Charlotte is located in Mecklenburg County and is also the state’s main financial and cultural hub.
 Due to its fantastic weather, a wide variety of job opportunities, and affordable living, Charlotte often ranks among the fastest-growing metro areas in the US.
 It’s the second-largest banking sector in the country and home to the headquarters of Bank of America and Truist Financial.
 The city also boasts several major sports teams, world-renown museums, amusement parks, and other attractions.
 So those searching for excitement and a calm pace of life will love Charlotte.

-Raleigh is the state capital and also the second-largest city in North Carolina.
+Raleigh is the state capital and also the second-biggest city in North Carolina by population.
 Known as “the City of Oaks,” the city is famous for its gorgeous Oak trees that line the city streets.
 It is also the largest city in the Research Triangle region of Piedmont County, an area home to three major research universities; North Carolina State University, Duke University, and the University of North Carolina.
 Industries like financial services, healthcare, telecommunications, food processing, manufacturing, and pharmaceuticals support the local economy.
 So those searching for educational opportunities and scenic beauty will feel right at home in Raleigh.

-Greensboro is the third largest city in North Carolina and the largest in the Piedmont Triad metropolitan region – which also includes nearby cities of Winston-Salem and High Point.
+Greensboro is also one of the largest cities in North Carolina and the largest in the Piedmont Triad metropolitan region – which also includes nearby cities of Winston-Salem and High Point.
 The city has many notable attractions, including the Greensboro Science Center, the Weatherspoon Art Museum, and the International Civil Rights Museum.
 The economy of the Piedmont Triad is primarily centered around textiles, tobacco, and furniture, and several major companies are headquartered in Greensboro, including Honda Aircraft, HAECO, and ITG Brands.
 Greensboro is a great city if you’re looking for welcoming neighbors, great weather, and a thriving culture.

-Durham is the second largest city in the Research Triangle and the fourth largest in the state overall.
+Durham is another one of the major cities in North Carolina.
+It is the second largest city in the Research Triangle and the fourth largest in the state overall.
 It’s known for being the home of Duke University and North Carolina Central University, making it a major powerhouse in the Research Triangle Region.
 The universities are also significant contributors to the economy, and the Duke University Health System is the largest employer in the community, as well as a national leader in healthcare.
 Durham is a laidback city with a young, diverse population offering a thriving restaurant scene and plenty of opportunity for higher education.

-Winston-Salem is the fifth-largest city in North Carolina and the second-largest in the Piedmont Triad.
+Winston-Salem is another one of the biggest cities in North Carolina by population as well as being the second-largest in the Piedmont Triad.
 It’s a laidback college town home to several prominent universities, including Wake Forest University, Winston-Salem University, and UNC School of Arts.
 Winston-Salem offers all the benefits of living in a small town with the amenities of a big city.
 With a median property value of $260,000, it’s very affordable and has a stable economy supported by the textile and tobacco industries.

 Fayetteville is a city in Cumberland County in the southcentral region of the state.
 It’s notable for being the home of Fort Bragg, one of the largest army bases in the United States, with over 50,000 military personnel.
 The Department of Defense is the city’s largest employer, followed by the Cape Fear Valley Health System and Cumberland County Public School System.
 Outside of the military base, Fayetteville is also an affordable city in a convenient location with easy access to nearby mountain ranges and beaches via I-95.